Kremlin loses regional votes amid anger over pension reform | AFP - This kiji is

 Protest votes

-Observers and political players called the result of the votes in those regions a form of protest voting.

-"During the gubernatorial elections in the Khabarovsk and Vladimir regions yesterday, citizens passed a motion of no confidence against United Russia and sacked the authorities they had gotten sick of!" wrote Ksenia Sobchak, a Russian TV celebrity turned liberal politician.

-The election blows came amid widespread discontent over a Kremlin-backed plan to raise the retirement age, which has triggered street protests and led to a major drop in Putin's approval ratings.
+The election blows came after widespread discontent over a Kremlin-backed plan to raise the retirement age, which has triggered street protests and led to a major drop in Putin's approval ratings.

 Voters across Russia are also angry over rising poverty, partly due to Western sanctions.

-In a rare show of unity, political parties and movements of all hues have opposed the government's pension reform.
+In a rare show of unity, Russia's liberal and parliamentary opposition have opposed the government's pension reform.

-On Monday, he was released from jail after serving a 30-day sentence for an unauthorised protest but was immediately detained again.
+On Monday, Navalny was detained on his release from jail after serving a 30-day sentence for an unauthorised protest.

-Navalny was being held again "because the authorities are now weaker than ever", his associate Lyubov Sobol wrote on Twitter.
+Writing on Twitter, his associate Lyubov Sobol wrote that the 42-year-old opposition politician was detained again "because authorities are now weaker than ever."

-"The overwhelming majority of people are against raising the retirement age and United Russia was defeated in gubernatorial elections in key regions," she added.
+"The overwhelming majority of people are against raising the retirement age and United Russia was defeated in gubernatorial elections in key regions," she wrote.

 "They are scared, panicking and taking revenge."